 Now I'm On My Way: see 'Baby It's Too Late Now'.

-O Superman (Anderson): played on the 1997 Earthling tour, sung by Gail Ann Dorsey.
+O Superman (Anderson): this Laurie Anderson track was sung by Gail Ann Dorsey on the 1997 Earthling tour.
 Available only on unofficial live CDs from the Earthling tour.

 An Occasional Dream (Bowie): from the 1969 Philips David Bowie.
-A demo with John 'Hutch' Hutchison is featured on The Beckenham Oddity (Leisure Records 005) bootleg.
-In 2009, it was officially released on the 40th Anniversary Edition of Space Oddity.
+In 2009, a demo with John Hutchinson was included on the 40th Anniversary Edition of Space Oddity; this demo reappeared on Clareville Grove Demos.
+A slightly later demo is found on The Mercury Demos.
+Conversation Piece contains both demos, a previously unreleased early mix and a 2019 remix.
 Played live for the BBC on the 1970 Sunday Show.

 Oh!
 Darlin' (Kendrick): circulating in Bowie circles since the mid 70s and released in bad quality on Stardust From The 70's (BO 16) and Starman Over The Rainbow (Savage Hippo SH 118).
 Together with 'Something Happens', this track was long thought to be a Hunky Dory outtake, until in 2014 it was exposed as a demo by the band Czar.
 The track has appeared in 2007 on a reissue of the eponymous album from 1970.
 With that mystery solved, the next one is how on earth an unreleased demo from an obscure band entered the Bowie collectors circle!